damies13/rfswarm/Doc/configuration_files_manager.md

 For more information about settings under this section heading follow: [rfswarm Manager: scenario settings](rfswarm_manager.md#scenario-settings)

 #### Result Name Mode
-This setting defines response times named in the test results.
+This setting defines response times names in the test results.
-The possible values are: doco (Documentation), info (Information), kywrd (Keyword), kywrdargs (Keyword & Arguments) If "Default" option is set up, this setting is deleted from configuration file.
+The possible values are: doco (Documentation), info (Information), kywrd (Keyword), kywrdargs (Keyword & Arguments).
+If "Default" option is set up, this setting is deleted from configuration file.
 ```ini
 resultnamemode = doco